danilojezernik/javascript-faq/en/README.md

 person.greet(); // Output: person object and "Hello, my name is Alice"
 ```

-3. Function Context: Non-strict Mode: In non-strict mode, this inside a function refers to the global object (window in browsers).
+3. **Function Context**: Non-strict Mode: In non-strict mode, this inside a function refers to the global object (window
+   in browsers).

 ```javascript
 function showGlobalThis() {
     console.log(this); // In a browser, this will output the Window object